Henry Ignatius Dudley Ryder: Works

 There is besides "Essays of the Rev. H. I. D. Ryder, edited by Francis Bacchus" (London, 1911).

 Family

 He was the eldest son of George Dudley Ryder, one of the numerous clergymen of the Church of England who followed in the steps of Newman, and Sophia Lucy, daughter of John Sargent.
 He was received into the Catholic Church at Rome in 1846.
 The grandfather, Henry Dudley Ryder, was a prominent Anglican Evangelical bishop.
-The three other Misses Sargent married Samuel Wilberforce, Henry Wilberforce, and Henry Edward Manning.
+The three other Sargent daughters married Samuel Wilberforce, Henry Wilberforce, and Henry Edward Manning.